Clark

 Maintain your drums to keep them in tune.

 Regular drum maintenance is essential to keeping your drums in tune.
 You can apply lubricant to the tension rods to keep them from stripping out the lugs.
 Set up your kit to where it’s comfortable to play.
-Change your heads when needed, and try to strike the center of the drum head so that you don’t dent the edges.
+Change your heads when needed and try to strike the center of the drum head so that you don’t dent the edges.

 Consider using a tuning aid.

 There are many tools on the market that can help you tune your drums.
 These include devices that measure drum tension and torque, allowing you to quickly tune to equal tension across the drum.
-There are even drum tuners that show pitch just like guitar tuners.
+There are even drum tuners that show pitch just like bass guitar tuners.

 Drum tuning chart